Sir-Batman/ros-wsl-install-guide/README.md

 Last Updated: August 31, 2019

-This guide takes you through the installation process of Ubuntu 18.04 and ROS Kinetic on Windows 10 using Windows Subsystem for Linux.
+This guide takes you through the installation process of Ubuntu 18.04 and ROS Melodic on Windows 10 using Windows Subsystem for Linux.

 Overall guide based heavily on the tutorial found [here](https://janbernloehr.de/2017/06/10/ros-windows).
-Adapted and tested for Ubuntu 18.04 and ROS Kinetic running on Windows 10.
+Adapted and tested for Ubuntu 18.04 and ROS Melodic running on Windows 10.

 ---